jayjaybestdude/Messing-around-/README.md

 # BASIC INFO

 I've alredy made operating systems in the past, one of them being called GREG OS.
-I have a demo video here: https://www.youtube.com/watch?v=b85lpqZ_iG4 (copy this into the browser to view.)
+I have a demo video here: https://www.youtube.com/watch?v=b85lpqZ_iG4

 One fun fact about GREG OS was that it wass made to run on chromebooks or on very low end systems.